frederic-perez/AmE-dictionary/data/dictionary.md

 __ebullience__ _n_
 __ebullient__ _adj_ :six: Overflowing with fervor, enthusiasm, or excitement; high-spirited.
 Very happy and enthusiastic.
 Zestfully enthusiastic. _Syn_ exuberant, high-spirited _The ebullient young scientist couldn’t wait to share their latest discovery._
 __ebullition__ _n_ An unrestrained expression of emotion. _Syn_ effusion, outburst, blowup, gush
+__eccentric__ _adj_ /ik-SEN-trik/ __1__ People and things that deviate from conventional or accepted usage or behavior, especially in odd or whimsical ways. _Down the road from us lives an eccentric old man who claims that he can communicate with the birds that roost in his yard._ __2__ Deviating from a circular path. _The dwarf planet Pluto has a particularly eccentric orbit._ __3__ Located elsewhere than at the geometric center.
 __eccentricity__ _n_
 __echelon__ _n_ :two::hammer: /ESH-uh-lahn/ _The upper echelons of the State Security force._
 __echo chamber__ _n_ :three: __2__ An institution or environment in which one set of views predominates and dissenting viewpoints are squelched, ridiculed, or ignored. __3__ A group of bloggers that repeat and reinforce each others opinions.